Auspicious Panchang for Nov 8, 2025: Krishna Paksha Tritiya till 12:13 PM, then Chaturthi

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is suggested for a quiet Saturday in the dark fortnight?
+What practices are suggested for this Saturday in the dark fortnight?